 Randy dropped his eyes in resignation and signed the paperwork.
 Polite, awkward goodbyes were exchanged, and Bill escorted him to the elevator, neither speaking.
 He got into the elevator and faced the door, eyes downcast.
 Randy looked devastated, Bill thought, as he walked back to Stone’s office.
 He knocked on the open door and Stone nodded his permission for Bill to enter.
 Bill took a seat and asked, “Mr. Stone, why does Universal forbid a spouse from being present for the conference with a decedent?”

-“I think it’s financial.
+“It’s financial.
 Universal has not quite figured out how to properly monetize the benefit it would give the living family.
 As soon as they figure that out, they’ll allow them to talk and make billions with the extra data they collect.
 Just think what a gold mine it will be when they can harvest data from the AI brain of a dead person as it talks with his living family.
 Think of the marketing opportunities,” Stone said as he simultaneously wondered how he and the firm might profit too.

-“Mr. Smith seems to be having a hard time,” said Bill.
+“Randy Smith seems to be having a hard time,” said Bill.

 “He’ll get over it eventually.
 They all do.
 Remember Bill, we’re not social workers.
 We’re lawyers, and we have a job to do.
 We help these people with what we are paid to do, nothing more; nothing less.”

 “Yes, sir.
 Of course, you are absolutely right, sir.”
 As Bill returned to his office he stood at the window and looked to the street.
 For a moment he just watched the tiny creatures below move about, and he remembered how different life down there was before he joined Dexter Bates.
 But his dream was up here and beyond.
 He worked late again that night and didn’t get to bed until 1 AM.
-He was startled awake at 7AM the next morning by a text from Mr. Stone and a second from Gindy, both instructing him to come to Mr. Stone’s office immediately.
+He was startled awake at 7AM the next morning by a text from Mr. Stone and a second from Gindy, both instructed him to come to Stone’s office immediately.

-Stone handed Gindy the file and disarrayed paperwork and told her to put it back together immediately so Bill could get on his way.
+Stone handed Gindy the file and disarrayed paperwork, and told her to put it back together immediately so Bill could get on his way.
 Bill made a quick trip to the men’s room, splashed water on his face, ran his fingers through his hair, and went to gather the file.
 As Gindy handed him the file, she looked at him with an expression Bill had never seen before.
 There was a hint of anger in her eyes as her head, almost imperceptibly, moved from side to side.
-She told him that she had just talked to Mr. Smith and confirmed that Bill would be coming over to handle some important paperwork details.
+She told him that she had just talked to Randy and confirmed that Bill would be coming over to handle some important paperwork details.
 Then she wished him good luck.
 He gave her a quick nod and was gone.
-As he walked away, he began to worry whether he would have a job by the end of the day.
+As he walked away, he began to worry if he would have a job by the end of the day.

 They walked into the dining room.
 Bill could smell that someone had made toast.
-For an instant, he wondered how Randy Smith would manage as a single dad, but he forced his thoughts back to how he was going to get Randy to sign off on the release.
+For an instant, he wondered how Randy would manage as a single dad, but he forced his thoughts back to how he was going to get Randy to sign off on the release.
 They sat at the light wooden dining room table, which stood on an oriental area rug centered in a room decorated with colorful department store prints, except for one wall filled with framed family pictures.
 Bill hesitantly started the conversation, asking how Randy and the kids were doing when six-year-old Jimmy came into the room and climbed onto Randy’s lap.

 “Hi, you must be Jimmy,” said Bill.

-Randy jumped in, “Jimmy why would you say that to Mr. Able?”
+Randy jumped in, “Jimmy, why would you say that to Mr. Able?”

-“Because I heard mommy tell you that lawyers are like vultures.
+“Because I heard Mommy tell you that lawyers are like vultures.
 This one doesn’t look like a vulture.
 He looks more like a llama.
 They have long faces and shaggy hair, and I don’t think they’re too bright, but they can spit really far.”

 Randy asked, “So, do you have the paperwork we didn’t go over yesterday?”